systemd-cron/systemd-cron/README.md

 (the default settings are a common ground between what is seen on current Arch/Debian/Gentoo packaging)

-If you only want the generator (you'll have to provide your own `/etc/crontab` to drive /etc/cron.daily/ etc...):
+Alternatively you can also generate individual .timer/.service for all the jobs in /etc/cron.{hourly,daily,weekly,monthly,...}:

-    $ ./configure --enable-boot=no --enable-hourly=no --enable-daily=no --enable-weekly=no --enable-monthly=no --enable-yearly=no
+    $ ./configure --enable-runparts=no

 ### Caveat